manoharan-lab/holopy/docs/source/users/theories.rst

 currently determined by the function :func:`.determine_default_theory_for`.
-If you're not satisfied with HoloPy's default scattering theory selection, you should choose the scattering theory based off of (1) the scatterer that you are modeling, and (2) whether you want to describe the effect of the lens on the recorded hologram in detail.
+If you're not satisfied with HoloPy's default scattering theory selection, you should choose the scattering theory based on (1) the scatterer that you are modeling, and (2) whether you want to describe the effect of the lens on the recorded hologram in detail.

 An Individual Sphere
 ~~~~~~~~~~~~~~~~~~~~